 After your poster outline has been approved by the instructor or TA (see below) and you are satisfied, to print the poster, send email to Chris Coleman at coleman@cs.utah.edu with the subject line "DATA MINING POSTERS" with file called "your-name.pdf" (e.g., "jeff-phillips.pdf"; your-name replaced with one of the actual names of you group members) and he will print it for you.
 Make sure the poster is in pdf format and is 3x2 feet, otherwise it will not be printed.
-This email must be sent by 11:59pm on April 26, or it might not be printed (unless you have been granted an extension for revisions).
+Unless required for a special creative angle, the background should be white.
+This email must be sent by noon on April 27, or it might not be printed (unless you have been granted an extension for extra revisions).
 Early submissions are greatly appreciated.